Unless you're living under a rock for the past 10 years or so, you'll know that VPN stands for the “virtual private network.”

 Even other non-conventional devices, such as media streamers, support VPNs.

 On the other hand, the devices on which you cannot set up a VPN, include Smart TVs, Amazon Alexa/Echo Devices, and other 'smart' home appliances.

 What you need in this scenario, is a VPN router.

 What Is A VPN Router

-A VPN router is just a normal router that has a VPN client software installed.
+A VPN router is just a typical WiFi router that has a VPN client software installed.

 Since many pro gamers use VPNs for a lower ping, you can also install a VPN software in your gaming router.